Sanatruq II

 Sanatruq II appears in Syrian sources as Sanatru and in Arab sources as Daizian and Satirun.
 One of his inscriptions was found on a statue showing him standing.
 His wife was perhaps Abbu.
 There are two sons known.
 Abdsamiya was named after his grandfather.
 He was his heir.
-Another son, Mana is attested in year 235 and seems to have had Arabia of Wal under his control.
-This is a region southeast of Edessa.
+Another son, Mana is attested in year 235 and seems to have had Arabia of Wal under his control, a region southeast of Edessa.
 From the latter evidence it seems that Sanatruq II expanded his territory.
 The daughter Duspari is known from a statue, dated to year 549 (= AD 238).
 A second statue belongs to her daughter Samay.

 Under Sanatruq II Hatra became a vassal of the Romans.
-Around AD 226/227 the Sassanians attacked the city without success, but was finally conquered and destroyed by the Sassanians, perhaps around AD 240/41.
+Around AD 226/227 the Sasanians attacked the city without success, but it was finally conquered and destroyed by the Sasanian forces, perhaps around AD 240/41.